sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 The SONiC OS currently includes logic for parsing storage disk information from various vendors through the `EmmcUtil` and `SsdUtil` classes, facilitated by base class definitions provided by `SsdBase`.
 We utilize this framework to collect the following details:

-- Static Information: Vendor Model, Serial Number
+- **Static Information**: Vendor Model, Serial Number
-- Dynamic Information: Firmware, Temperature, Health
+- **Dynamic Information**: Firmware, Temperature, Health

-This section will therefore only go into detail about data collection of attributes mentioned in [section 2.1](#21-dynamic-attributes).
+The following section will therefore only go into detail about data collection of attributes mentioned in [section 2.1](#21-dynamic-attributes).

 #### **2.4.1 SsdBase API additions**

-In order to parse Disk IO reads/writes and Number of Reserved Blocks, we would need to add the following member methods to the `SsdBase` class in [ssd_base.py](https://github.com/sonic-net/sonic-platform-common/blob/master/sonic_platform_base/sonic_ssd/ssd_base.py) and provide a generic implementation in [ssd_generic.py](https://github.com/sonic-net/sonic-platform-common/blob/master/sonic_platform_base/sonic_ssd/ssd_generic.py) <sup>READ NOTE</sup>:
+In order to parse Disk IO reads/writes and Number of Reserved Blocks, we would need to add the following member methods to the `SsdBase` class in [ssd_base.py](https://github.com/sonic-net/sonic-platform-common/blob/master/sonic_platform_base/sonic_ssd/ssd_base.py) and provide a generic implementation in [ssd_generic.py](https://github.com/sonic-net/sonic-platform-common/blob/master/sonic_platform_base/sonic_ssd/ssd_generic.py):

 ```